WOMEN'S ART: With CultureSecrets, discover the series of online courses: "Women's Art" by Histoires d'Art in partnership with the RMN - Grand Palais.

 Once the reservation is validated, you will receive a link from the following email: firstname.lastname@example.org.
 This is a personal and non-transferable link.
 Please check your spams for the reception of this link.

 The videoconference course requires a sufficient internet connection and adapted equipment to access the internet network.

 RV: The link to access the videoconference is available on your ticket and on your purchase confirmation email.
 Log in 15 minutes before the start of the class.

 Note: Do not share this link with other users, it has been specifically assigned to you.

-For your information, the replay of the conference will be available for 1 week.
+For your information, the replay of the lecture will be available for 1 week.

 Photo © Young Woman in a Ballroom Dress - Berthe Morisot / © RMN-Grand Palais (Musée d'Orsay) / Stéphane Maréchalle